 Extremely happy with the punishment: Nirbhaya's mother lauds Telangana Police

-Bengaluru, Dec 06: The 2012 Delhi gang-rape victim's mother Asha Devi also responded to the overnight development in the Hyderabad vet's rape and murder, saying she was extremely content with the punishment given to the accused.
+New Delhi, Dec 06: The 2012 Delhi gang-rape victim's mother Asha Devi also responded to the overnight development in the Hyderabad vet's rape and murder, saying she was extremely content with the punishment given to the accused.

 Speaking to ANI, Devi said, "I am extremely happy with this punishment.
-Police has done a great job & I demand that no action should be taken against the police personnel."
+Police have done a great job & I demand that no action should be taken against the police personnel."

-She also appealed to the Centre and the Delh government that her daughter, a 23-year-old paramedic student who was gang-raped inside a running bus in south Delhi and thrown out on the road along with her male friend on 12 December, should be given justice and demanded the culprits be hanged to death
+She also appealed to the Centre and the Delhi government that her daughter, a 23-year-old paramedic student who was gang-raped inside a running bus in south Delhi and thrown out on the road along with her male friend on 12 December, should be given justice and demanded the culprits be hanged to death.

 All 4 accused in Hyderabad Vet rape and murder case killed in encounter